Search and Browse > Advanced Search

 What is a structure motif?

 Structure motifs are the spatial or 3D arrangement of a small number of amino acids (at least 2) that have significance - e.g., form a catalytic or binding site.
 The amino acid residues making up the motif may be remote from one another in the 1D sequence or even be located in different polymer chains as long they are close to each other in 3D space (within 15 Å of each other).
-The structure motif search service (Bittrich et al., 2020) retrieves all occurrences of specific structure motifs in the PDB archive.
+The structure motif search service (Bittrich et al., 2020) retrieves all occurrences of specific structure motifs in 3D structures available from RCSB.org.

-The active site of the enolase superfamily is used as an example here (Meng et al., 2004).
+The active site of the enolase superfamily is used as an example here ( Figure 1, Meng et al., 2004).
 The enolase superfamily is a group of proteins diverse in sequence, yet largely similar in 3D structure that all catalyze removal of a proton from a carboxylic acid (Babbitt et al., 1996).

 When is this search useful?